bitcoin-sv/bitcoin-sv/doc/README.md

 License
 ---------------------
-Distribution is done under the [MIT software license](/COPYING).
+Distribution is done under the [Open BSV License](/LICENSE).
 This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](https://www.openssl.org/), cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), and UPnP software written by Thomas Bernard.